bennorth/pyggb/developing-README.md

 The above "Release process" instructions refer to this vendor bundle, but should work whether or not you are using a local copy of the bundle.

-## Use of Piwik tracking code

-The tracking code is disabled while developing.
-This is detected by asking whether the location is `localhost:3000`.
-See comment in `index.html` for details.